 Preparing Seeds For Planting

 For most seeds, you don’t have to do anything special to prepare them for planting.
-Some seeds will sprout better if you soak them overnight.
-Seeds with a hard seed coat will sprout better when you nick the seeds before you soak them.
-Read the seed packets to seed if this is necessary for the types of seeds you’re planning to grow.
+Some seeds will germinate better if you soak them overnight though.
+Also, seeds with a hard seed coat will germinate better when you nick the coat before you plant them.

-Seed Starting 101: How To Plant A Seed Step-By-Step
+How To Plant A Seed Step-By-Step

 The general rule for planting seeds is to plant a seed twice as deep as the seed is wide.
 Teeny-tiny seeds can just be sprinkled over the top of the soil.
 Once you’re done with that, planting the seeds is easy!

-Starting seeds indoors is not only fun, but it’s a great way to get a jump start on the growing season.
-Plus when you grow seeds rather than buying plants from the garden center, it saves you tons of money.
-If you want to learn more about how to start seeds for your garden.
+Starting seeds indoors is not only fun, but it’s a great way to get a jump-start on the growing season.
+When you grow seeds rather than buying plants from the garden center, it can literally save you hundreds of dollars every spring.
+Plus nothing is more satisfying than being able to grow seeds for your garden.

 - Seed Starting Equipment & Supplies